DPDK/dpdk/doc/guides/prog_guide/rte_flow.rst

 ~~~~~~~

 Each possible action is represented by a type.
 Some have associated
 configuration structures.
-Several actions combined in a list can be affected
+Several actions combined in a list can be assigned
 to a flow rule.
 That list is not ordered.

 They fall in three categories: